 New findings from research and documentation shape building codes over time.
 A document library complied by the Federal Emergency Management Agency of the U.S. Department of Homeland Security (FEMA) can be found here.

-Vibration Control Software for Seismic Building Codes
+Vibration Testing for Seismic Building Codes

 The VibrationVIEW software can perform many of the vibration tests recommended by seismic building codes, including: